cirosantilli/networking-cheat/apache.md

 Then it takes the http request, processes it, and then returns the request to the client

-Part of the processing may be passed to another program: typically a <#cgi> script
+Part of the processing may be passed to another program: typically a CGI script

 ## Test preparations